What is MAGNOLIA?

 How is MAGNOLIA funded?

 Since its inception, the Mississippi Legislature has provided funding in support of the MAGNOLIA project.
 Recognizing the broad impact MAGNOLIA has on Mississippi, the legislature has been able to maintain its allocation of $1 million.
-As of FY19, the expenditures for the MAGNOLIA databases exceed the funding provided by the Mississippi Legislature.
-Therefore, academic and community college libraries around the State are contributing funds to assist with the deficit.
-During the FY19 Legislative cycle, MAGNOLIA, through the Mississippi Library Commission budget request, is requesting a $300,000 increase to cover the deficit
+In FY23, the Mississippi Legislature appropriated $1,350,000 in support of the MAGNOLIA project.

 MAGNOLIA provides libraries with free access to 32 databases, many of which they would have to subscribe to individually, in support of their constituents.
 By providing funding in support of MAGNOLIA, the Mississippi Legislature not only provides every publicly supported library with access to the same resources but also saves these same libraries thousands of dollars not to mention the cost savings to the State of Mississippi.
 To prove this point, the Steering Committee requested from our vendors a quote to see how much it would cost each of the university libraries, community college libraries, 4 public libraries and 7 high schools to subscribe to these databases individually.
 Were these libraries to subscribe to these databases, it would cost the State of Mississippi over $3,515,095!